cglennon924/react_portfolio/README.md

 ### Description:

-This is a React application hosted on GitHub via the gh-pages dependency.
-This application is my Coding Camp Portfolio, where users can find my biograhpy, list of completed projects and even find contact information.
+This application is my bootcamp Portfolio that uses React.
+Users can find my biograhpy, list of completed projects and even find contact information.

 ### Dependencies: